citizenlabsgr/read-first/README.md

-# Data for Democracy
+# Citizen Labs

-Data for Democracy's mission is to be an inclusive community for data scientists and technologists to volunteer and collaborate on projects that make a positive impact on society.
+Citizen Labs works together with our entire community to promote transparency, better understand problems, and support informed decisions.
+We apply open data and open source technology, convene civic volunteers, and engage community leadership to create data-driven solutions.

-## Who runs D4D?
+## Citizen Movement?

-The community does!
-Anybody who wants to contribute to making D4D better is **highly** encouraged to do so!
-Everything in D4D thus far has come from grassroots ideas proposed and pushed forward by a community member just like you and there's always more room for improvement.
+Our volunteer community runs and drives all Citizen Labs projects!
+We **highly** encourage all to become involved and contribute.
+We believe from our neighborhoods to our cities there's always more room for improvement.
 Whether it's starting a new project or proposing a new tool for the community to use, don't hesitate to just go for it!

 ## Getting Started

-* Read more about our our [origin story](https://medium.com/data-for-democracy/origin-story-b740f14ca6ed#.psbzqw21y).
+* The story of our start [origin story](https://medium.com/data-for-democracy/origin-story-b740f14ca6ed#.psbzqw21y).
 * We use Slack and GitHub as our primary means of organization and communication.
 Email team [at] datafordemocracy.org for an invite to the team.
 * Read about our [current projects](#current-projects), get involved [in your city](#city-groups), or check out how you can volunteer [across the community](#across-the-community).
 * If you see a project you are interested in, join the project Slack channel, introduce yourself to the community and the project lead(s).